li-xin-yi/lctemplates/docs/source/union-find.md

     root[y] = x
 ```

-This basic implementation has a time complexity of O(n) for the `find` operation in the worst case, which can happen when the tree becomes very deep.
+This basic implementation has a time complexity of $O(n)$ for the `find` operation in the worst case, which can happen when the tree becomes very deep.

+## Optimization:Heuristical Union

 To optimize the time complexity, we can use **union by rank** (or **union by size**), which can help keep the tree flat.
 By the trick of union by rank, we always attach the smaller tree under the root of the larger tree.
 This way, we can ensure that the depth of the tree remains logarithmic.